 Hours of Operation

-The lounge is open Sunday through Friday from 5 a.m. – 7:30 p.m. and 5 a.m. – 3 p.m. on Saturdays.
+This lounge is temporarily closed, but when it resumes its regular business hours are as follows: Sunday through Friday from 5 a.m. – 7:30 p.m. and 5 a.m. – 3 p.m. on Saturdays.
 This should cover most flight departure times, as the airport has a fairly limited operation on Saturdays.

 Food and Drink